multiword/multiword.github.io/organization/standingcommittee.md

 See the list of past officers in the [advisory committee](advisorycommittee).

-New officers are welcome every year.
-If you are a section member, you have published research on MWEs, and you wish to serve the MWE community, please, contact us.
-Calls for candidates will also be published yearly on the MWE [mailing list](../mailinglist).
+New officers are welcome every year, as defined in the [constitution](constitution).
+If you are a section [member](members), you have published research on MWEs, and you wish to serve the MWE community, please, contact us.
+Calls for candidates are published yearly around July/August on the MWE [mailing list](../mailinglist).

-To contact the standing committee, please write to [siglex-mwe-board@googlegroups.com](mailto:siglex-mwe-board@googlegroups.com)
+To contact the standing committee, please write to [siglex-mwe-board@googlegroups.com](mailto:siglex-mwe-board@googlegroups.com).